DirkHoffmann/Win32-OpenSSH-Wiki/Install-Win32-OpenSSH-Using-MSI.md

 `msiexec /i C:\users\public\downloads\openssh.msi REMOVE=Server`

 ## 2. Update SYSTEM PATH (Required for SCP and SFTP)
-Append the Win32-OpenSSH install directory to the system path, by running the following command:
+Append the Win32-OpenSSH install directory to the system path, by running the following command in an elevated PowerShell session:
 `[Environment]::SetEnvironmentVariable("Path", [Environment]::GetEnvironmentVariable("Path",[System.EnvironmentVariableTarget]::Machine) + ';' + ${Env:ProgramFiles} + '\OpenSSH', [System.EnvironmentVariableTarget]::Machine)`

 To verify that the System Path variable was modified properly, the Environment Variables can be viewed in Control Panel, under the Advanced tab.